WhatsApp limits message forwarding to 1 recipient or group at a time | Technology

 The decision aims to “significantly reduce the spread of disinformation that could be harmful in groups”, explains WhatsApp.

-- Today, a person can forward a message to up to five contacts or groups at a time.
+- Today, a person can forward a message they created to up to five contacts or groups at a time.

 - Each person who received such a message can forward it to up to five more contacts or groups at once.

-- A WhatsApp user can still forward the same message to up to five contacts or groups at a time.
+- A WhatsApp user can still forward the same message he created to up to five contacts or groups at a time.

-- However, the forwarding of this information by the people who received it is restricted to just one more contact or group at a time.
+- But the forwarding of this information by the people who received it is restricted to just one more contact or group at a time.

 WhatsApp further explains that messages forwarded in a row to five or more conversations are flagged with a double arrow icon and the “Frequently forwarded” label.